Brenda Song: 2020s: Renewed recognition

 In 2022, Song began appearing on The Proud Family: Louder and Prouder, voicing news anchor Vanessa Vue.
 That same year, she starred as the lead character Alexa in the Amazon Freevee original movie Love Accidentally.
 Radhika Menon of Decider wrote, "The film under-uses Brenda Song."
 Also in 2022, she was part of an ensemble cast featured in the horror game The Quarry.
 In 2023, she began voicing Princess Akemi in the animated series Blue Eye Samurai.
 The following year, Song appeared in Operation Taco Gary's, a comedy film written and directed by Michael Kvamme in his directorial debut.

 In an interview with The Hollywood Reporters Seija Rankin, Song revealed that she found herself in a career slump in early 2023 and considered retiring.
 She was then cast as a showgirl in Gia Coppola's drama film The Last Showgirl, in which she thought her role would surprise audiences since her character works in adult entertainment.
 The Last Showgirl was released in 2024 and won Song a shared award at the San Sebastián International Film Festival.
 In 2025, she starred in the Mindy Kaling office comedy series Running Point.
 Of her performance, Time magazine wrote, "Song is a force of high-energy competence as Isla's (Kate Hudson) right-hand woman, though some independent storylines would help her escape an under-developed sidekick role should the show get a second season."
 For both The Last Showgirl and Running Point, Song was praised by Vanity Fair and media outlets for her career reinvention.
 Song herself credits these roles for allowing audiences to meet "the adult me."

 In June 2025, Variety awarded her the Variety Virtuoso Award at the Bentonville Film Festival for Running Point.
 In July 2025, she announced the nominations for the 77th Primetime Emmy Awards at the Television Academy's Wolf Theatre in North Hollywood, Los Angeles, co-hosting with actor Harvey Guillén and Television Academy chair Cris Abrego.
+She had a voice cameo in the 2025 film Zootopia 2 as lynx Kitty Lynxley.